Cliff Walkers

-Cliff Walkers (悬崖之上), previously titled Impasse in English, is a 2021 Chinese historical spy thriller film directed by Zhang Yimou and written by Quan Yongxian.
+Cliff Walkers (悬崖之上), previously titled Impasse in English, is a 2021 Chinese spy thriller film directed by Zhang Yimou and written by Quan Yongxian.
 It is set in the Imperial Japanese puppet state of Manchukuo in the 1930s before World War II erupts.
 It was selected as the Chinese entry for the Best International Feature Film at the 94th Academy Awards.

 Plot

 Set in the Japanese puppet state of Manchukuo, the film follows four Chinese Communist Party agents who parachute back to Harbin in Northeastern China in the early 1930s.
-Together, they embark on a secret operation code-named “Utrennya” (утреня) that intends to extract a former prisoner who could expose the unethical human experimentation and other crimes against humanity committed by Unit 731 of the Imperial Japanese Army in front of the international community.
+Together, they embark on a secret operation code-named “Utrenya” (утреня) that intends to extract a former prisoner who could expose the unethical human experimentation and other crimes against humanity committed by Unit 731 of the Imperial Japanese Army in front of the international community.
 Upon landing, the team members split into two groups to avoid being captured and tortured to sell out their loved ones on the other group.
 They are also ready to sacrifice themselves by ingesting cyanide-equivalent pills contained in a match box.
-Soon after their separation, group 1 discover their local contacts are disguised by enemies.
-They manage to escape the trap, but also realize they had been sold out by a traitor, who caved after being tortured and witnessing the execution of his fellow comrades.
-Will group 1 be able to inform group 2 and carry out the mission?
-That is the question on the snowy grounds of Manchukuo.
+Soon after their separation, group 1 discover that their local contacts are actually enemies in disguise.
+They manage to escape the trap, but also realize they had been sold out by a traitor, who caved after being tortured and witnessing the execution of his comrades.